Thank you for coming to the school website to read what school will look like for you when you return.

 Who will teach me?

-You might be taught by your class teacher or by your teaching assistant.
-They are having to share the responsibility of teaching children in school and children learning from home.
+You will be taught by your class teacher or by your teaching assistant.

 What will happen at lunch?

-All meals will be eaten in the school hall.
+School meals will be eaten in the school hall.
 Staff will help you get your lunch and find a seat.
 You will only be able to sit with members of your own class for the time being.
 Younger pupils will not be expected to clear their own tray but older pupils might as they understand how to keep themselves safe.
 As we need to keep movement around the hall to as little as possible your lunchtime supervisors will let you know what it is you are expected to do.
 When all of your class are finished lunch you will then be able to play outside.
-We have made provided some playground equipment up for each group and we will ask you to wash your hands before and after use.
+You will be reminded to wash your hands before and after lunch.

 Can I go to the toilet?